Explainable AI needs formalization: Structural limitations of current XAI research

-\paragraph*{``Interpretable'' models share limitations of XAI} Various authors \citep[e.g.,][]{rudinStopExplainingBlack2019} make a distinction between ``explainable AI'', which would include post-hoc feature attribution methods, and ``interpretable AI'', which would include model architectures that are ``understandable'' to humans due to their simplicity.
-These are also referred to as ``glassbox'' models \citep{rai2020explainable}, and examples include linear models, models with sparse coefficients, and decision trees.
-However, what exact interpretations such models presumably afford is rarely stated.
-In the above examples A and B, Bayes-optimal linear models are uniquely defined and assign non-zero weights to suppressor variables, prohibiting certain desired interpretations and precluding certain actionable consequences that would be valid if the features were statistically independent.
-Thus, simple models can share unrealistic assumptions such as the assumption on independent features with many feature attribution methods.
+\paragraph*{``Interpretable'' models share limitations of XAI} Various authors \citep[e.g.,][]{caruana2015intelligible,rudinStopExplainingBlack2019} make a distinction between ``explainable AI'', which would include post-hoc feature attribution methods, and ``interpretable AI'', which would include model architectures that are presumed to be intrinsically understandable to humans due to their simplicity.
+The latter are also occasionally referred to as ``glassbox'' models \citep{rai2020explainable}, and examples include linear models, \revi{generalized additive models (GAMs)}, models with sparse coefficients, and decision trees.
+However, what concrete interpretations such models are thought to afford is rarely stated.
+In the above Examples A and B, the Bayes-optimal linear models are uniquely defined and assign non-zero weights to suppressor variables, prohibiting certain desired interpretations and precluding certain actionable consequences, \revi{as demonstrated in Haufe et al.~\cite{haufe2014interpretation} and Wilming et al.~\cite{wilming2023theoretical}.
+Analogous fallacies apply to GAMs as shown by Clark et al.~\cite{clarkcorrecting2025}.
+These works highlight that trained ML models, no matter how simple their structure, cannot be univocally interpreted without knowledge of the causal structure of their training data.
+The standard interpretation of models such as linear models and GAMs implicitly assumes statistically independent features, thereby sharing a fundamental limitation with post-hoc feature attribution methods.}

-Given these challenges of correctly interpreting even simple models, an often assumed ``tradeoff'' between predictiveness and ``interpretability'' of models \citep{shmueliExplainPredict2010,del_giudice_prediction-explanation_2024} appears questionable.
-Rather, even simple models cannot be unambiguously interpreted without knowledge of their underlying training data distribution.
+Given these challenges, an often assumed ``tradeoff'' between predictiveness and ``interpretability'' of models \citep{shmueliExplainPredict2010,del_giudice_prediction-explanation_2024} appears to be misleading.
+Rather, one needs to acknowledge that even simple models cannot be unambiguously interpreted without knowledge of the distribution or underlying data generating process of their training data.
 This is not to say, though, that simple models cannot easen certain interpretations.
-For example, sparse models can significantly reduce the number of features the behavior of which needs to be investigated.
+For example, sparse models can significantly reduce the number of features, the behavior of which, needs to be investigated \citep{doshi2017towards}.
 Notwithstanding, sparsity alone does not guarantee that a feature or neuron with non-zero weight is not a suppressor \citep{haufe2014interpretation}.